ClassicaLoid

-ClassicaLoid (クラシカロイド, Kurashikaroido) is a 2016 Japanese musical comedy anime television series produced by Sunrise and NHK.
+ClassicaLoid (クラシカロイド, Kurashikaroido) is a 2016 Japanese musical comedy anime television series produced by BN Pictures and NHK.
 The series premiered on October 8, 2016, on NHK E, and aired until April 1, 2017.
 A second season began airing on October 7, 2017, and aired until March 24, 2018.

 Plot

 High school students Kanae Otowa and Sōsuke Kagura live in a rural town that is attempting to reinvigorate itself with music.
 One day, ClassicaLoids of Beethoven and Mozart appear before them and play music they call Musik, which Otowa and Kagura soon discover is a power that causes strange phenomena.
 Soon after, ClassicaLoids of Chopin, Bach, Schubert, and other famous composers begin to appear.
 The power that the ClassicaLoids hold and their origins are a mystery that Otowa and Kagura seek to uncover.